 In today’s gospel, Jesus gives us this teaching which includes both a warning and a command:

 Jesus said to his disciples: “You are the salt of the earth; but if salt has lost its taste, how can its saltiness be restored?
 It is no longer good for anything, but is thrown out and trampled underfoot.
 You are the light of the world.
 A city built on a hill cannot be hid.
 No one after lighting a lamp puts it under the bushel basket, but on the lamp stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.”
 (Mt 5:13-16)

 This particular gospel passage has evangelization written all over it!
-Disciples of Christ are called to intentionally “salt the earth” with the gospel message.
+Discipleship and evangelization: disciples of Christ are called to intentionally evangelize and “salt the earth” with the gospel message.
 In simple terms, to evangelize is to introduce others to the saving gospel of Jesus Christ AND the Catholic Church he instituted on the leadership of St. Peter and the other apostles (see Mt 16 and 18).
 Evangelization is ultimately the work of the Holy Spirit, whose divine impulses lead people by way of love to a life in intimate communion with Christ and his Church for the purpose of salvation.

 To evangelize others is to offer them the everlasting gift of happiness found in Jesus Christ!